didip/laborunion/README.md

 ## laborunion

 It's a worker pool library.
+One might say it has a simple actor pattern (blocking channel + worker pool).

 ## Five Minute Tutorial